Sharon Watts: Relationship with Dennis Rickman ("Shannis")

-As a precursor to Den's return and as part of producer Louise Berridge's plan to rebuild the Watts family, Den's estranged son Dennis Rickman (Nigel Harman) was introduced to EastEnders earlier in 2003.
+As a precursor to Den's return and as part of Berridge's plan to rebuild the Watts family, Den's estranged son Dennis Rickman (Nigel Harman) was introduced to EastEnders earlier in 2003.
 A "forbidden love" storyline was built into Sharon's narrative, when she embarked on a relationship with Dennis despite him being the son of her adoptive father.
 Scenes in which Sharon and Dennis succumb to their lust for each other had to be re-edited as the programme's producers deemed them too raunchy to be shown before the 9pm watershed on BBC1.
 Discussing the scenes, Harman said, "My character Dennis has been through most of the ladies on the square.
 But his latest encounter with Sharon is something else.
 There's lots of banging around as we are ripping each other's clothes off while staggering round the flat.
 There's also quite a lot of flesh in the post-coital scene!
 It might shock a few people as she's [Dennis's] sister—not blood sister, though.
 Bosses had to tone it down and cut a couple of passionate embraces out."
 According to Harman, Dennis's feelings for Sharon transcended anything Dennis had felt for women before her.